Imagine Spain. Existing high above the clouds, hear the echoes of

 grallers en masse shield the night.
 When incoming Spring finds the grasses

 beyond Fisterra, there, a missionary dove leaves a timeworn bell tower to

 brave the seas.
 A young Lozano bears witness.
 Guitar in hand and a pack

 on his back, he journeys to the buffalo, singing.

 Where music takes him is beyond a New World.
 The discovery is about self.
 Peninsular and more: Lozano hears a primordial sound.
 Voice, guitar and vielle serve as conduits.
-Lozano vibrates cords and spirit embodies before returning ethereal.
-His own spirit merges with Spirit.
+Lozano vibrates cords and spirit takes form just as it turns again ethereal.
+His own spirit melts into Spirit.
 The experience blends exquisite simplicity with hypnotic beauty.
 Conceive Tomás Lozano.